Carlos de Hault de Lassus: Alta Luisiana

 In July 1799, he was appointed by Spanish authorities as lieutenant governor of Alta Luisiana, and commander of St. Louis, replacing Zénon Trudeau, reporting to the governors of Spanish Louisiana and the Captaincy General of Cuba.
 In 1802 he was promoted to the rank of colonel.
 His first act upon taking command in St. Louis was to order a population census of Upper Louisiana, which recorded 6,028 people—4,948 whites, 883 enslaved people, and 197 freedmen.
 Native Americans were not included in the census.

 When the Lewis and Clark Expedition reached St. Louis in December 1803, de Lassus refused Meriwether Lewis permission to proceed up the Missouri River without first consulting his superiors.
 Lewis, established Camp Dubois to wait out the winter as de Lassus sought approval from his superiors, Casa Calvo and Juan Manuel de Salcedo.
 Permission arrived at the end of January 1804.

 At the same time, moves were underway to support the transfer of Upper Louisiana to France and then to the United States under the terms of the Louisiana Purchase.
 In February 1804, de Lassus received via U.S. Army Capt.
-Amos Stoddard word from Casa Calvo and Salcedo regarding the transfer of St. Louis and from French Prefect Pierre-Clément de Laussat that Stoddard would act as France's representative in the transfer.
+Amos Stoddard word from Casa Calvo and Salcedo regarding the transfer of St. Louis, as well as a message from French Prefect Pierre-Clément de Laussat that Stoddard would act as France's representative in the transfer.
 De Lassus began making the preparations and in March 1804 he oversaw the Three Flags Day ceremonies as power was transferred from Spain to France to the United States.
-He remained in St. Louis until October 1804, managing lingering details of the transfer of the territory until he received orders to convey his soldiers and munitions to New Orleans.
+He remained in St. Louis until October 1804, managing lingering details of the transfer until he received orders to convey his soldiers and munitions to New Orleans.